secureworks/dalton/README.rst

    This is returned as a string and is the same as the "Processing Time" displayed in the job results page.

+-  **tls\_log** - A line based log of TLS handshake parameters (Suricata only).
+   This is the same as what is displayed in the "TLS Log" tab in the job results page.

 -  **user** - The user who submitted the job.
 This will always be "undefined" since authentication is not implemented in this release.